 - A family history of inherited or stage five CKD

 Outside of these at-risk population groups, there is no evident need to screen for compromised kidney function in the general public.
-In many cases, a routine blood or urine test will detect changes and indicate abnormal function of the kidneys.
+In many cases, routine blood or urine tests will detect changes and indicate any abnormal function of the kidneys.
 If there is a positive result, the test should be repeated to confirm the diagnosis.

 The estimated glomerular filtration rate (eGFR) is a useful indicator to assess the function of the kidney, specifically the volume of blood filtered per minute.
-A healthy person typically filters at least 90 mL/min and a filtration rate below 60 mL/minute usually indicates that there are significant changes in the kidney function
+A healthy person typically filters at least 90 milliliters (mL)/min; therefore, a filtration rate below 60 mL/minute usually indicates that there are significant changes in kidney function.

-There are six stages of chronic kidney disease based on the eGFR that are used to indicate the progression of CKD and help guide the treatment recommendations.
+There are six stages of CKD based on the eGFR that are used to indicate the progression of CKD and help guide the treatment recommendations.

-- Stage 3b (G3b): moderately decreased eGFR (30-44) with moderate to severe reduction in kidney function.
+- Stage 3b (G3b): Moderately decreased eGFR (30-44) with moderate to a severe reduction in kidney function.

-- Stage 4 (G4): severely decreased eGFR (15-29) with severe reduction in kidney function and possible symptoms evident.
+- Stage 4 (G4): Severely decreased eGFR (15-29) with a severe reduction in kidney function and possible symptoms evident.

-For individuals with stage 1 or stage 2 chronic kidney disease, there is not usually need for treatment but the condition should be carefully monitored with regular eGFR tests to detect any changes.
+For individuals with stage 1 or stage 2 CKD, there is not usually a need for treatment.
+However, the condition should be carefully monitored with regular eGFR tests to detect any changes.

-Individuals with stage 3a CKD have mild to moderate decrease in kidney function and should be tested annually to monitor for changes.
-Those with stage 3b or stage 4 CKD have moderate to severe reduction and should be tested more often, once every six months.
+Individuals with stage 3a CKD have a mild to moderate decrease in kidney function and should be tested annually to monitor for any changes.
+Those with stage 3b or stage 4 CKD have moderate to severe reduction and should be tested more often and at least once every six months.
 Patients with stage 5 CKD have severely compromised renal function and should be tested for changes every three months.

-It is worth noting that the eGFR can fluctuate over time so if an abnormal test result is received, repeating the test may yield a different result.
-For this reason, a diagnosis of CKD is usually confirmed with a serious of test conducted over three months.
+It is worth noting that the eGFR can fluctuate over time; therefore, if an abnormal test result is obtained, repeating the test may yield a different result.
+For this reason, a diagnosis of CKD is usually confirmed with a series of tests that are conducted over a period of about three months.

-There are several diagnostic imaging tests that may be able to help in the diagnosis of chronic kidney disease and identify any structural abnormalities or obstructions in the urinary flow.
+There are several diagnostic imaging tests that may be able to help in the diagnosis of CKD and identify any structural abnormalities or obstructions in the urinary flow.
 This is particularly important to investigate the presence of an enlarged prostate gland in men.